cylc/cylc-doc/src/user-guide/writing-suites.rst

 so-called *C3 algorithm* used to find the linear *method resolution order* for class hierarchies in Python and several other object oriented programming languages.
-The result of this should be fairly obvious for typical use of multiple inheritance in cylc suites, but for detailed documentation of how the algorithm works refer to the `official Python documentation
+The result of this should be fairly obvious for typical use of multiple inheritance in Cylc suites, but for detailed documentation of how the algorithm works refer to the `official Python documentation
 <https://www.python.org/download/releases/2.3/mro/>`_.